-The Cinema Memory and the Digital Archive project builds on Cinema Culture in 1930s Britain (CCINTB), a pioneering and unique nationwide inquiry into cinemagoing and everyday life in the interwar years that was conducted by Annette Kuhn, Professor and Research Fellow in Film Studies at Queen Mary University of London.
+The Cinema Memory and the Digital Archive project builds on Cinema Culture in 1930s Britain (CCINTB), a pioneering and unique nationwide inquiry into cinemagoing and everyday life in the interwar years that was conducted by Annette Kuhn FBA, Emeritus Professor in Film Studies at Queen Mary University of London.

 Deposited in Special Collections at Lancaster University Library, the CCINTB collection includes:

-• Over 200 items of cinemagoing memorabilia and artefacts from the 1930s (diaries, postcard collections, scrapbooks, cinema programmes, posters, magazines), mostly donated by informants.
+- Numerous items of cinemagoing memorabilia and artefacts from the 1930s (diaries, film star postcards, scrapbooks, cinema programmes, posters, books and magazines), mostly donated by informants.

 To help visitors gain an appreciation of the steps taken that led to the existence of the current project, we have developed a timeline which highlights key events from 1991 to 2018, providing a contextualised record of relevant conferences, publications and other documentation.